Long dried Halaby pepper pods beside coarse, nearly seedless Aleppo flakes

 What is Aleppo Pepper?

-For heat, treat Aleppo as a moderate chile around 10,000 SHU.
-Serious Eats gives the Halaby pepper a 10,000 Scoville value, and Claremont Spice describes the flakes as around 10,000 on the Scoville scale.
-That puts Aleppo at the bottom edge of KTP's hot pepper tier, above a typical jalapeno but far below Thai bird chile or habanero-level heat.
+Serious Eats gives Halaby pepper a value of 10,000 Scoville Heat Units, and Claremont Spice lists the same figure, placing Aleppo at the lower edge of the hot tier, above many jalapeños but far below habanero heat.

 The Aleppo Pepper delivers 10K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
 That makes it roughly 1-4x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.